UPDATE: We also recorded a podcast all about the visual search tool! Listen in here.

 Lifestyle Product Image – this type of image allows your customer to make a connection with your product and mentally picture it in their environment.
 If I am buying tile, I don’t want to just see the tile up close, I want to see it in a bathroom or kitchen.

-Let’s see the Visual Search Tool in action.
+Let’s see the Visual Search Tool (aka Pinterest Lens) in action.

 First, click on the button in the bottom right corner of the pin.
 This will be located on all pins in the same place, both on desktop and mobile.

 You’ll want to avoid putting your logo in the bottom right corner of the image.
-The Visual Search Tool will cover up your logo decreasing your opportunity at brand awareness.
-Make sure it’s in the middle or bottom left.
+The Visual Search Tool will cover up your logo decreasing your opportunity for brand awareness.
+Make sure it’s in the middle of the image or bottom left.

 Try testing out some of your current pins to see how Pinterest is categorizing your pins by using the tool on your own pins.
 Hover over different areas of your pin, products, etc. Is Pinterest matching up the right keywords and images with your content?

 Here’s another cool tactic for those who are food bloggers.
 Use the same dishes in your photos to ensure all the related content being pulled up is your content.
 Someone suggested this at the creator’s conference and it was such a genius idea.
 She knew that her top recipe had a blue bowl that was half-seen in the photo.
 On her new recipe, she used the same bowl and placement to see if Pinterest would pull her new recipes into related pins or Visual Search.
 And it worked!

 For even more practical tips on maximizing visual search to make sure your images are seen by the right people, check out this fantastic podcast (recorded October 2019).

 What’re your thoughts on the Visual Search Tool?
 Do you use it?
 Comment below and let me know how you’re experimenting or what you’re going to test.